vrtnis/or-gate1/README.md

 # or-gate1

-A simple OR gate built using atopile
+A simple OR gate built using atopile.
+Read more at https://atopile.io/first_project/